Academic Calendar

 3 Credits Weekly (3-0-0)

 This course introduces students to the study of global politics.
-Topics include the theories of international relations, the dynamics of interaction among states and non-state actors, the nature of power, globalization, foreign policy, war and peace, international political economy, international organizations and, international law.
+Topics include the theories of international relations, the dynamics of interaction among states and non-state actors, the nature of power, globalization, foreign policy, war and peace, international political economy, international organizations, and international law.

 Prerequisites: A minimum grade of C- in POLS 101, or second-year standing.